arh23/strgen-js/README.md

 When using Regexgen in existing code, a new object instance will need to be created, and a pattern provided for the createString() method:

 ~~~~
-var generator = new Regexgen();
+var stringGenerator = new Regexgen();
-var generated_string = generator.createString(pattern);
+var generated_string = stringGenerator.createString(pattern);
 ~~~~

 This will create a random string based on the pattern provided.

-There are multiple parameters which affect the way in which Regexgen handles string generation:
+There are multiple parameters which affect the way in which Regexgen handles string generation (listed in order):

 - *pattern* - required - the regex-styled pattern string required to generate the random string.

 - *allow_duplicates* - optional - boolean to specify whether or not Regexgen should use the same character twice in a range/set of characters. *True* by default.

+- *allow_logging* - optional - boolean to specify whether every significant action during the generation process should be logged or not. *False* by default.
+Has the potential to cause performance issues.
+The log is accessible via the browser console, or can be accessed directly from the Regexgen object.
+For example, using the example object defined above, you will be able to access the logs using: *stringGenerator.generator_log*.

+- *reporting_type* -  optional - string to specify the level of detail the messages posted before and after string generation.
+To show the pattern at the start, and the final string generated at the end of generation, use "full".
+To show a message stating when generation has started and finished, use "less".
+To show nothing, use "none".
+Any invalid values assigned to this parameter will be set to the "none" state.
+If *allow_logging* has been set to *true*, this will be set to full.
+Set to *full* by default.

 - *error_output_id* - optional - string to reference the ID of the element where warning and error messages should be printed on a UI.
+Uses element ID *warning* by default.

 See below for more information regarding patterns and other features: